 My violin was made by Kurt Widenhouse of Belmont, NC, and was made specially for me.

 What would most surprise people about you?

-I studied belly dance for seven years and have now studied Flamenco dance for four years.
+I studied belly dance for seven years and have now studied Flamenco dance for seven years.
 I was also featured on the front page of The Charlotte Observer on Thanksgiving Day in 2012 for my Thanksgiving dinner for friends and musicians I have been doing for 20 years.

 If you could meet one composer, who would it be and what would you ask him/her?

 Bach.
 I'd ask him how he managed to write such a quantity of timeless, moving music and still make time to have so many kids!
 Did he have a nanny or two?

 I always enjoy playing Orff's Carmina Burana.
 It ranges from movements of this great, powerful wall of sound to movements of quiet peace and utter tenderness.
 Such a cool piece.